Faiz-dot/Practical-Application-II/README.md

 # Used Car Price Prediction

 A data-driven approach to predicting used car prices using regression techniques.
 This project blends statistical modeling, feature engineering, and domain insight to deliver actionable recommendations for a used car dealership.
+Find the details at this link https://github.com/Faiz-dot/Practical-Application-II

 ## 💼 Project Summary